 The radiant system in a little thickness

-ECOfloor Tech occupies, including the screed, only 30 mm thick, excluding the floor and any additional insulation
+ECOfloor Tech occupies, including the screed, only 30 mm thick, excluding the floor and any additional insulators

 In addition to the great advantage of the low thickness of the system, the absence of traditional screed gives the Ecofloor Tech one system reduced thermal inertia.

-This guarantees one faster answer to the regulation, both in heating and in cooling, and one faster set up plant.
-The result is: more comfort, more quickly.
+This guarantees one faster answer to the regulation, both in heating and in cooling, and one faster set up of the plant.
+The result is: more comfort, faster.